 - If you want to keep the recipe in your rotation, you could just reschedule that recipe for 4 weeks from now!
 Which means…after 4 weeks of doing this, you’ll have a rotating schedule of meals you love.
 There might be a few gaps (from leftover nights, meals you didn’t like, etc) but you can quickly pull up the calendar and see where those are.
 This is my favorite part!

 I love having my digital recipe box at my fingertips and this is why I think Trello is the absolute best recipe organizer app!
-Don’t forget to copy my Trello Meal Planning board (with a bunch of recipes and all!), and then download the Ultimate List of Trello Boards (there’s 101 of them!) that has ALL my sample boards, you can do that here:
+Don’t forget to copy my Trello Meal Planning board (with a bunch of recipes and all!), and then sign up for the FREE Masterclass this month: Howt o use Trello to Manage your Home as a Busy Mom.
+You’ll get a free copy of the Ultimate List of Trello Boards (there’s 101 of them!) that has ALL my sample boards when you do.